Number of words: 352 | Time to read: Under 2 minutes | Value: Priceless

 For those of you who have found yourself in this dilemma, we've created a few helpful tips to consider when purchasing a candle.
 This post will focus on raw materials.

 Raw materials are the basic items used to make a product.
-In this example, it includes the wax, wick and fragrance.
+In this example, it includes the wax, the wick, and the fragrance.

 Wick.
 The most common type of wick used by candle companies is made from braided cotton.
 Wood is another material used to make candle wicks.
 A wooden wick offers a natural alternative to traditional candles.
 When lit, it produces a soft crackling sound reminiscent of a wood-burning fireplace.